MOANI (MOANI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 MOANI Historical Price

-According to the latest data gathered on MOANI live price page, the current price of MOANI is 0.001278USD.
+According to the latest data gathered on MOANI live price page, the current price of MOANI is 0.001146USD.
 The circulating supply of MOANI(MOANI) is

 In the past 24 hours, MOANI has shown a price movement of